thomasrunner/Condor/README.md

 Condor supports System Types as well NSNumber types in an NSArray.

+UPDATED v1.0.1
+- New Object Sort using CondorObject protocol

-It comes with 2 specific classes:
+It comes with 3 specific classes:
      - CondorSort.h for system types (Boolean, unsigned char, signed char, unsigned short, signed short, unsigned int, signed int and float)
      - CondorNSSort.h for NSArray's with NSNumbers of types listed in CondorSort.
+     - CondorObjectSort.h for sorting ANY Object so long as it applies the CondorObject Protocol.

      EXAMPLE #1 (CondorNSSort)